 EFTA Norway, Switzerland, Iceland, and Liechtenstein are

-The United Kingdom As the UK is not an EU country, a separate visa policy is in force for travel to/from the UK, and EU documents are generally not valid.
+The United Kingdom As the UK is not an EU country, a separate visa policy is in force for travel to/from the UK, and EU visas or residence permit documents are generally not valid (except for transit).
 Unless you are an Irish citizen, you must have a valid passport and either

 an Electronic Travel Authorisation or a full visa to travel to the UK.